 Your provider might also order X-rays or MRIs to pinpoint the location of your herniated disc and identify any other issues that could contribute to your symptoms.

-The team at Houston Spine & Rehabilitation Centers provide customized treatment plans to address your specific needs.
+The team at Houston Spine & Rehabilitation Centers provides customized treatment plans to address your specific needs.
 Your program could include:

 If your pain and other symptoms don’t subside within six weeks of treatment, the team can refer you to a trusted orthopedic surgeon to find out if surgery is necessary to heal your spine.

-Call Houston Spine & Rehabilitation Centers or make an appointment online today for expert assessments and treatments for herniated discs.
+Call Houston Spine & Rehabilitation Centers or make an appointment online today for expert assessments and herniated disc treatment in The Woodlands and Houston.

 Monday: 8:00am – 6:00pm

 Tuesday: 8:00am – 6:00pm